History and Memory #

 ‘There can be no great nation, no national unity … without a willingness to remember’.

 In Australia, those who attempted to raise public awareness of past injustices towards the displaced indigenous people were derisively referred to as “black arm band historians”.
 They soon countered with: “better a black arm band than a white blindfold”.
 What concerns me is the extent governments interfere with the concoction of our past.
 In 1996, 3 million dollars was allocated to raise public awareness of the Galipolli debacle.
 By 2018, this had mushroomed to 600 million for an ill-advised, inept and failed campaign to give Russia access to an ice free port through the Dardanelles.
 The irony - that a mere sixty years earlier, England, France and Turkey lost thousands of soldiers in a blundering attempt to prevent this access - is lost on most political leaders.

 Today, the Australian Government has cut 48 million dollars from the ABC budget for scrutinizing politicians too closely and set up a fund to commemorate the landing of Captain James Cook, seen by many as not only an invader, but also totally uninterested in the settlement of Australia.
 It was Joseph Banks who actively promoted its possibility of colonialization.

 Hegel cynically comments,

 “What experience and history teach is this - that people and governments never have learned anything from history, or acted on principles deduced from it."

 What we can conclude is that not all people share views on the significance of History.

 Perhaps our lack of confidence is due to the lack of certainty and balance in many historical accounts.
-As an historian he will know the old saying that it is the victors who write the history books History in the past has been written by the articulate - the elite, and therefore presents a selective point of view.
+As an historian we know the old saying that it is the victors who write the history books.
+History in the past has been written by the articulate - the elite, and therefore presents a selective point of view.

 Michael Ondaatje’s In the Skin of a lion, claims “He who controls the narrative controls history” but asserts “never again will a single story be told as though it were the only one”.